Published February 22, 2019 | Updated March 28, 2022

 Based on who engages with the email, follow up with sales calls throughout the year prior to the event and follow up with everyone 30 days before.

-At LEAF, we make your equipment easier to buy.
+At LEAF, we make your equipment and technology easier to buy.
 We also make it easier to sell, wherever a customer is in the sales funnel, with customized finance solutions to solve real problems, like putting an end-of-life marketing campaign together for you.